 Food for Kids – The program is designed for elementary school aged children and younger siblings who do not have enough food to eat at home during the weekends and holidays.
 During the school year, Roadrunner Food Bank distributes food to schools for children to take home a backpack filled with child-friendly nutritious foods.
-Every school week about 3,000 children in 38 low-income schools receive the food.
+Every school week nearly 3,500 children in about 45 low-income schools receive the food.
 In some instances this is the only food a child has available to them at home.

 Mobile Food Pantry – The program is a traveling food pantry that eliminates the need for long-term or large-capacity storage and provides families 50 pounds of perishable and non-perishable food.
 Families represent a large segment of clients served at Mobile Food Pantry sites where 43% of those helped are children.

 Senior Helpings – A 38 pound food box distributed monthly to 1,125 seniors (13,500 annually) through low-income senior housing sites and food pantries and includes fresh and non-perishable food.
 The food box often is the only food source a low-income senior has all month long.
 This program is funded with contributions from: